Mun-Min/Python_Banking_Script/README.md

 # Python Banking Script Application

-<div style="background-color: #FFFF00; font-size:18px">Creating a python script that analyzes the financial records of your company</div>
+<div style="background-color: #FFFF00; font-size:18px">Creating a python script that analyzes the financial records of a company</div>

 <br>